christian-hobelsberger/LLMUncertainty/README.md

-# Evaluating and Reducing Uncertainty in LLM Outputs
+# Systematic Evaluation of Uncertainty Estimation Methods in Large Language Models

 This repository contains the official implementation of the project *Evaluating and Reducing Uncertainty in LLM Outputs to Improve Performance and Reliability for Insurance Applications*.